Categories

 Oxford Heated Grips - HotGrips for CommutersNo one likes cold fingers on a motorcycle.
 It’s uncomfortable, distracting, hinders fine control and can get painful.
 It’s also all too easy to underestimate the wind chill factor when travelling fast on a bike.
 It may be a bearable 5°C outside, but on a 60 mph blast, the wind will chill you down to cool -3°C, which will inevitably give you numb fingers after a short while, even with thick gloves.

-I’ve written about a number of approaches to tackle the cold hands on a motorbike issue in the past, but here today I have a pair of Oxford Commuter Hot Grips up for review.
-Intended to replace an old set of failed heated grips on Mary’s Honda, we picked these up as a freebie gift with a Ride magazine subscription last year.
-Annoyingly they took ages to turn up leaving Mary with cold hands for the first half of the winter, but finally, I fitted these last January and they’ve been tested thoroughly since.
+I’ve written about a number of approaches to tackle the cold hands on a motorbike issue in the past, but today I have a pair of Oxford Commuter Hot Grips up for review.
+Intended to replace an old set of failed heated grips on the Honda CBF500, we picked these up as a freebie gift with a Ride magazine subscription last year.
+Annoyingly, they took ages to turn up leaving us with cold hands for the first half of the winter, but finally, I fitted these last January and they’ve been tested thoroughly since.